 Statistics on High School Sweetheart Marriages

 Small Percentage Stay Together

 While high school sweethearts may seem like the epitome of true love, statistics show that only a small percentage of these relationships actually make it to the altar.
-According to a study conducted by the University of Texas, only about 2% of high school sweethearts end up getting married.
+Numbers show that only about 2% of high school sweethearts end up getting married.

 This may come as a surprise to many, considering the romanticized notion of finding your soulmate at a young age and spending the rest of your lives together.

 There are several factors that contribute to the low success rate of high school sweetheart marriages.
 One of the main reasons is the fact that people change and grow as they enter adulthood.
 What may have worked in high school may not necessarily work in the real world.

 People’s interests, goals, and priorities often shift as they mature, leading to a potential mismatch in long-term compatibility.